In this article

 When online bookings are a big part of your business, it’s easy to get caught up in the idea that you need to reach far and wide to find success.
 But it’s always worth developing local sources of business, whether your core customer base is international travelers or regulars from your neighborhood.
+Local bookings are also a powerful tool to help tourism operators weather any global crisis, whether travel dries up due to pandemics, fuel crises, or fears of international instability.

 So how do you reach the customers who are already in your own back yard?